shanapu/MyWeaponAllocator/README.md

 The plugin will give equipments **(grenades, armor & kit)** in these rounds based of the configured money, mode & max amount of grenades.

-Take a look at the configuration for a better understanding.
+Take a look at the configuration for a better understanding:
 ```
 // 0 - disabled, 1 - enable plugin
 // -